 On behalf of Bloglines and our users, I am pleased to provide the following statement concerning regulation of political speech on the Internet.
 Bloglines, founded in 2003, is a free online service for searching, subscribing, creating and sharing news feeds, blogs and rich web content.
 The company is a property of Ask Jeeves, Inc., a wholly-owned business of IAC/InterActiveCorp, and is headquartered in the San Francisco Bay Area.

-We believe it’s critical for us to speak out on behalf of individual bloggers who, while empowered by the Internet, have a limited capacity to carry messages to Congress.
+We believe its critical for us to speak out on behalf of individual bloggers who, while empowered by the Internet, have a limited capacity to carry messages to Congress.
 We commend you and the Committee for convening this hearing and focusing needed attention on this issue.

 We urge Congress and the FEC to ensure that the Internet, particularly blog activity, remains free from campaign finance regulation.
 While regulation of campaign financing plays an important role in maintaining public confidence in our political system, we believe the significant public policy interests in encouraging the Internet as a forum for free or low-cost speech and open information exchange should stand paramount.